xelatihy/yocto-gl/docs/yocto/yocto_math.md

 auto gf = inverse(f1,true);    // treat f as a generic affine matrix
 ```

+## Quaternions

+Quaternions are represented as `quat4f`.
+Quaternions support is minimal and
+focuses on representing rotations, i.e. unit quaternions.
+Quaternions are
+initialized to a unit quaternion, that can also be set with the convenience
+constant `identityq4f`.

+Quaternions support addition, multiplication and scaling, together with
+`dot(q1,q2)`, `length(q)` and `normalize(q)`.
+For unit quaternions,
+Yocto/Math also defines the quaternion inverse `inverse(q)` and several
+interpolation function including linear interpolation, normalized linear
+interpolation and spherical interpolation, respectively with `lerp(a,bt)`,
+`nlerp(a,b,t)` and `slerp(a,b,t)`.

 ## Rays

 Yocto/Math defines rays in 2-3 dimensions as `ray2f` and `ray3f`.